addiexx1/A-Dog-Website/README.md

 # A-Dog-Website
-This is my first multi-page website built by HTML5 an CSS3 Only.
+This is my first multi-page responsive website built by HTML5 an CSS3 Only.
 It has a home page, a gallery page and a contact page.

 # Features